Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.

-- The Diamondbacks' 4.56 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to allow 158 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Diamondbacks rank 20th in baseball in home runs surrendered (161 total, 1.2 per game).

-- In his last time out on Saturday, the right-hander went seven scoreless innings against the San Diego Padres while surrendering one hit.
+- His last appearance was on Tuesday, July 18 against the Atlanta Braves, when the righty threw 3 2/3 innings, surrendering nine earned runs while giving up eight hits.

-- The 24-year-old has a 6.13 ERA and 8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .281 to opposing hitters.
+- The 30-year-old has amassed an ERA of 7.38, with 7.2 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.